adriaaula/website/content/post/2020-11-24-obtaining-genomes-from-the-gem-db/index.en.md

 Here I will do an explanation of the process, but to download it without problems see the  [github repository](https://github.com/adriaaula/download_GEMdb) (see the last section to understand why :)

-First of all, by going to the [paper data availability](https://www.nature.com/articles/s41587-020-0718-6#data-availability) we see that there are several options for downloading.

-By going to the [NERSC portal](https://portal.nersc.gov/GEM) and clicking to genomes, we observe several files:
+First of all, by going to the [paper data availability](https://www.nature.com/articles/s41587-020-0718-6#data-availability) we see that there are several options for downloading.We will choose the NERSC portal.
+By going to the [portal](https://portal.nersc.gov/GEM) and clicking to genomes, we observe several files:

 ![nserc\_dir](./nserc_dir.png)